kgeleta/MyThesis/README.md

 To run unit tests before building run:
 `./build.ps1 -test`

+## Usage

+Copy files from GoldBuild directory to your Unity project directory and open project.

 ## Known issues

 - Unity has problem with SQL Server Express - generating model classes will work but data won't be persisted.
-Use full version of SQL Server or different database provider
+Use the full version of SQL Server or different database provider